AllanBallester/RiSE/README.md

 Push to the branch (`git push origin my-new-feature`)

-Create a new Pull Request and kick my ass on the channel [#code](https://join.slack.com/t/needafewgotalot/shared_invite/enQtNTI2MDU4NzU1NzY3LTI3ZGRhMTQwNGI0YjBkYTU4YTgxYjczZmRjNjZhMzkwZTBlNjI3NDI5ZGFkN2JmNGQ0MzNmZTYzMGIyMmE2ZDU)
+Create a new Pull Request and spam me with Taggs 👋

 ## Acknowledgments